-- ““Skyscrapper Height and the Business Cycle: Seperating Myth from Reality” with Jason Barr and Bruce Mizrach forthcoming in Applied Economics.
+- “Skyscrapper Height and the Business Cycle: Seperating Myth from Reality” with Jason Barr and Bruce Mizrach Applied Economics.

 Abstract: This paper is the first to rigorously test how skyscraper height and output co-move.
 Because builders can use their buildings for non-rational or non-pecuniary gains, it is widely believed that height competition occurs near the business cycle peaks.
 This would suggest that extreme building height is a leading indicator of GDP, since the tallest buildings are likely to be completed at or near the peak of a cycle.
 To test these claims, first we look at both the announcement and completion dates for record breaking buildings and find there is very little correlation with the business cycle.
 Second, cointegration and Granger causality tests show that while height and output are cointegrated, height does not Granger cause output.
 These results are robust for the United States, Canada, China, and Hong Kong.

-- “Housing Adequacy Gap for Minorities and Immigrants in the U.S.: Evidence from the 2009 American Housing Survey” with Amarendra Sharma” forthcoming in the Journal of Housing Research April 2014.
+- “Housing Adequacy Gap for Minorities and Immigrants in the U.S.: Evidence from the 2009 American Housing Survey” with Amarendra Sharma” Journal of Housing Research April 2014.

 Abstract: Home adequacy for different groups in the U.S. has not been adequately studied.
 Using the data from the national level American Housing Survey for the year 2009and logit model, this paper finds that there is a significant adequacy difference for Blacks and Hispanics when compared to whites in the U.S. However, that is not the case for immigrants relative to the natives.
 We also find that then naturalization improves housing adequacy among immigrant homeowners, whereas, the female headed households have a significantly higher home adequacy than that of the male headed households.
 Similar to the homeownership findings, this paper highlights that the public policies should aim to narrow the home adequacy gap between whites and minorities and encourage naturalization to improve adequacy among immigrant homeowners.

-- “Immigrant-Based Networks and the U.S. Bilateral Trade: Role of Immigrant Occupation” forthcoming in the International Trade Journal April 2014.
+- “Immigrant-Based Networks and the U.S. Bilateral Trade: Role of Immigrant Occupation” International Trade Journal April 2014.